epccs/Driver/K3/README.md

             Todo:  Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
             Remove the parts that allow boost to connect to plug, just connect it with option to cut jumper.
-            Use E3 to enable current source used to test for bridge short (save a power durring night).
+            Use E3 to enable current source used to test for bridge short (save some power).

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
             WIP: Evaluation.